Syed Sultan Ali Mosque: Modern history

-The mosque was reconstructed by Kemankeş Kara Ali Pasha in 1590 CE, during the Ottoman period.
-In 1892, Sultan Abdul Hamid II ordered more renovations and the establishment of a madrasah.
-Finally in 2001, the mosque was renovated, and more developments and restorations were ordered by Saddam Hussein, President of Iraq at that time.
-Since its establishment, the mosque has been under the management of the family of Ibrahim al-Rawi, a nobleman from the Rifa'i order.
-In 2016, the nobleman Sheikh Abdullah al-Rawi supervised a reopening of the mosque.
+In 2001, the mosque was renovated, and more developments and restorations were ordered by Saddam Hussein, President of Iraq at that time.
+Since its establishment, the mosque has been under the management of the family of Ibrahim al-Rawas, a nobleman from the Rifa'i order.
+In 2016, the nobleman Sheikh Abdullah al-Rawas supervised a reopening of the mosque.
+After the Iraq War, the library's manuscripts and books were taken by the Sunni Endowment Office and moved to an unknown private library.